bcgllc/elasticsearch-bible-kjv/README.md

 **python kjv.py**

 After import there should be **31102** verses stored.
 One Bible verse equals one Elasticsearch document.
 In the Kibana interface, enter * as the search criteria and hit 'enter'.
 Total Hits should read **31102**.
+Remarkably, the entire King James Bible index only consumes ~16MB of drive space.

 *** If you are familiar with virtual machines, one of the easiest ways to get this going is to install VirtualBox on your Mac or PC.
 Create a Redhat/CentOS 64-bit virtual machine with at least 1024MB of memory.
 Then install Elasticsearch server and if setup correctly you can access it from your browser.
 I am leaving out many steps here but it can work...